bagisto/bagisto-docs/create_package.md

 - Now, we need to create a route & render a view on that route.

-Go to ACME->src->Http->routes.php file and create a route to render view
+Go to `ACME/src/Http/routes.php` file and create a route to render view

 ```php
 <?php